 Address: Passeig de Picasso, 21 | Ciutadella Park,08003 Barcelona, Spain, 08003

 Hours: Every day from 10 am – 10 pm

 La Sagrada Familia

 Well, I saved the best for last.
 I’m sure you’ve heard about La Sagrada (Church of the Holy Family) Familia a million times.
 There’s a good reason for that.
 This basilica is easily Gaudi’s greatest masterpiece.
 Gaudi devoted his final years to building La Sagrada Familia but never completed it.
 In fact, the basilica is still under construction as of today.
-It is slated for completion in 2028, which will be 145 years since construction began.
+The completion date is 2028, almost 150 years since construction began.

-For me, the most impressive part of La Sagrada Familia is the interior, which is built in the Gothic style.
+For me, the most impressive part of La Sagrada Familia is the interior, built in the Gothic style.
 The best way to experience La Sagrada Familia is through a guided tour with access to the Nativity Tower.
-You can explore the interior and the towers higher up the building while listening to an audio guide.
-To plan your visit, also check out the 5 mistakes to avoid when visiting La Sagrada Familia.
+You can skip he lines and explore the interior and the towers higher up the building while learning about the famous church from a local guide.
+If you’d rather just see the interior of the church, you can go with this guided tour of La Sagrada Familia.
+A local guide will show you around the arches, sculptures, ceiling, stained glasses, and altar and explain the history and symbolism behind it all.
+To make sure you’ll fully prepared for your visit, also check out the 5 mistakes to avoid when visiting La Sagrada Familia.

 There you have it – your very own self-guided Gaudi walking tour of Barcelona.
 Which of these Gaudi sites are you most excited to see?